 At Birmingham City University we aim to embed sustainability into our processes, curriculum, and provide a range of activities, engagement and training for staff and students.
 Our Environmental Communications and Engagement Strategy outlines our current initiatives and future plans for communicating environmental messages and engaging with key stakeholders.
 Keep up-to-date on our activities by following us on Instagram @bcu_sustainability or signing up to our environmental mailing list.
 We currently offer the following ways to get involved or learn about the environment and what we do:

 Staff environmental awareness training

 Staff Environmental Awareness Training is mandatory for all staff members including new starters and must be completed every three years.
 It can be accessed via the Learning module on ERP.

 Student environmental awareness training

 Student Environmental Awareness Training modules will soon be incorporated into our Graduate+ Awards Programme.
 Graduate+ is an extra-curricular awards framework which complements any degree, turning high-calibre students into work-ready graduates.

 Our Environmental Committee meets three times per annum and addresses issues relating to all environmental areas including the Environmental Management System, energy and carbon management and travel planning.
 The Committee helps to develop and review our environmental policy, objectives and targets.
-The Committee is formed of key members of staff from across the University, including the Environmental Representative for the University & College Union.
+The Committee is formed of key members of staff from across the University.
 The Committee also has student representation, with a member of the Earth Society and at least one BCUSU Elected Officer taking part.

 We have an environmental champions network, which includes staff across a range of disciplines and areas across the University.
 If you are a member of staff and interested in becoming a champion, please email email@example.com with your name, job title and a brief description of why you are interested in joining the network.
 Please speak to your line manager before signing up.